geomort/project3/README.md

-# Github repository for project 3 in FYS-STK4155: Applied Data Analysis and Machine Learning
+# GitHub repository for project 3 in FYS-STK4155: Applied Data Analysis and Machine Learning
 Group consisting of:
   * Erik Berthelsen
   * Morten Taraldsten Brunes

-## Descrtiption of dataset and project 3
+## Description of dataset and project 3
 In this project we consider both analysis of geophysical well-log data and classification of insects and pests in images.